 7. Take a leisurely stroll around Vondelpark

 Named after the 17th-century Dutch playwright and poet Joost van den Vondel, Vondelpark is the most famous park in Amsterdam.
 Located west of Leidseplein and Museumplein, the 47-hectare is also a hotspot of activity throughout the year.
 Around 10 million visitors come here every year to relax in the greenery and socialize at the quaint cafés and restaurants.
-The park is also home to an open-air theater which stages various performances of classical music, pop music, world music, dance, and musical theatre.
+The park is also home to an open-air theater that stages various performances of classical music, pop music, world music, dance, and musical theatre.
 Whether you want to lay on the grass and soak up some rays, enjoy a cold drink on one of the café terraces, or catch an open-air concert, the park offers something for everyone.

 8. Immerse yourself in movies at the Eye Filmmuseum

 If you’re an avid movie buff, a visit to the Eye Filmmuseum is an absolute must.
 The popular film archive and museum is located on Amsterdam’s IJ harbor, just behind Central Station.
 You can get there by hopping on a free ferry.
 The striking building is unmissable, owing to the fact that it resembles a piece of origami made from folded card.
 Inside, you can explore a collection of around 37,000 Dutch and foreign films, 60,000 posters, 700,000 photographs, and 20,000 books.
 You can also enjoy screenings, talks, live music, and exhibitions.
 The museum houses four cinemas, workshops, an exhibition space, and a café that offers fantastic views across the IJ waterfront.

 Eye Filmmuseum, IJpromenade 1, 1031 KT Amsterdam